awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 The `IssueCertificate` API will return an error if you attempt to create a CA with a path length greater than or equal to the path length of its issuing CA certificate\.

-For more information about certificate templates, see [Using Templates](UsingTemplates.md)\.
+For more information about certificate templates, see [Understanding Certificate Templates](UsingTemplates.md)\.

+### Automating CA Hierarchy Setup with AWS CloudFormation<a name="using-cloudformation"></a>

+Once you have settled on a design for your CA hierarchy, you can test it and put it into production using a AWS CloudFormation template\.
+For an example of such a template, see [Declaring a Private CA Hierarchy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-acmpca-certificateauthority.html#aws-resource-acmpca-certificateauthority--examples) in the *AWS CloudFormation User Guide*\.